tensorflow/docs/site/en/api_docs/python/tf/reduce_sum.md

 entry in `axis`.
 If `keepdims` is true, the reduced dimensions are retained with length 1.

-If `axis` has no entries, all dimensions are reduced, and a tensor with a single element is returned.
+If `axis` is None, all dimensions are reduced, and a tensor with a single element is returned.

 For example: